RobGeada/Choreographer/README.md

 3. Edit the prereqs file as neccesary.
 The file contains instructions on how to properly format your prereq list.
 4. Use `oc login` to login to an OpenShift cluster.

+###Dockerfile Generation
+OpenShift-Deploy will generate Dockerfiles for the worker, master, and driver nodes as per your program's specifications.
+These generated Dockerfiles are based off of Red Hat's [openshift-spark](https://github.com/redhatanalytics/openshift-spark) repo.

 ###Usage
 The aim of this project was to create an "easy button" interface for the deployment of PySpark apps.
 As such, a cluster can be created, an application deployed, and results collected all from a single command.
 Use the launchProject program to do so, and use the following flags to set cluster specificiations.
 ```